01 of 09

 If any of your family members are shopaholics, Fashion District and Santee Alley is the place for them.
 It's so much more fun than an outlet mall, but you can find deals just as good.
 Melrose Avenue is another hot spot for anyone who loves to shop.
 This shopping street is lined with fun boutiques and is big enough that you can truly shop until you dropContinue to 9 of 9 below.

 No matter what you decide to put on your itinerary, travel smart in LA with these final tips.

 Doing It All For Less

 Depending on how many of these activities you and your family want to enjoy, you could save some money when you go to LA with the kids by getting the multi-attraction discount Go Los Angeles Card.
-Use this handy guide to find out all you need to know about it.
+If your trip is heavy on theme parks, check out the Southern California CityPASS, too.

 More Things to Do in LA

 There's a lot more to do in Los Angeles than just what is included on this list.
 Look into visiting some of the less well-known LA attractions to have fun and escape the crowds.

 If this is your first time in LA, know that it's not always sunny.
 If you find gray skies and rain dimming your vacation, find out what to do in LA when it's raining.

 There are some tourist traps you may want to avoid... in LA, but you also don't want to get arrested, surf at the wrong beach, sound like a doofus, or freak out over weird driving.
 You can learn how to avoid unpleasant experiences with advice from our experts.